ABOUT

 Audience Growth & Market Introduction

-Help organizations introduce new programs, initiatives, or markets by building awareness and understanding among the audiences they serve.
+Help organizations introduce new programs, initiatives, or markets by building awareness and understanding among their audiences.
 Align messaging across marketing, communications, and partner channels to support adoption and engagement.

 Partner with leadership, marketing, and operational teams to ensure communications strategies reflect both organizational priorities and audience insight.
-Build alignment across teams to strengthen clarity, consistency, and impact.
+Build alignment across teams to strengthen clarity, consistency, and the culture that enables organizations to move forward together with impact.

 WORK

-Throughout her career, Kimberlee has often been asked to help organizations communicate during moments of change, growth, or innovation.
-The following examples highlight how she approaches strategic marketing communications challenges and helps new ideas gain understanding and momentum.
+Kimberlee’s work often focuses on helping organizations communicate during moments of change, growth, or innovation.
+The following examples, drawn from the past six years, illustrate how she approaches strategic marketing communications challenges and brings new ideas to life for the audiences they serve.

 Launching a New Model of Higher Education